darkeclipz/cryptowatch/README.md

  3. Update settings accordingly.
  4. Restart app

-Note: your API key + secret is pretty poorly encrypted.
-But it's encrypted nonetheless in the configuration file.
+Note: your API key + secret is pretty poorly encrypted in the configuration file.
+But it's encrypted nonetheless.

 ## Changelog